jethromayuk/jethromay.com-2020/content/posts/get-down-with-markdown/get-down-with-markdown.md

 Markdown files are extremely powerful because it allows the creator the ability to easily construct beautiful and semantic markup without having to build it with code.
 They are often used inside git repositories as documentation but have also grown to be extremely popular on blogging platforms.
 I personally store my posts on [GitHub](https://github.com/jethromay/) which [Hugo](https://gohugo.io/) then turns into semantic HTML.

-In this tutorial I will cover some basic syntax used inside Markdown files which will allow you to start creating beautifully structured content.
+In this tutorial, I will cover some basic syntax used inside Markdown files which will allow you to start creating beautifully structured content.

 ## Headings: